Dartmouth, as one of the ports visited by the Mayflower in 1620, is part of the quatercentenary commemoration Mayflower 400…

 It is revealing to trace what happened to the Speedwell.
 She was refitted and had a long service life, apparently without leaks.
 It seems likely that the ship was deliberately sabotaged by members of the crew, possibly to avoid a hazardous double crossing of the North Atlantic in winter.

-Dartmouth has invested in projects that will have a permanent impact on both the community and visitors.
+Dartmouth Museum and the Dartmouth Mayflower 400 group, which the Museum helped establish, have jointly initiated and invested in projects that will have a permanent positive impact on both the community and visitors.
 The Museum has a Mayflower Exhibition telling both the light and dark aspects of the story.
-A 10 foot Replica Model of the Mayflower is the Centre of Attraction.
+A 10 foot Replica Model of the Mayflower, built by a team of local volunteers, is the Centre of Attraction.
+Film and video will help to tell the story.
 There is also a large new painting of life in Dartmouth in 1620 and historic figures and artefacts.
-There is a new historic trail through town, educational book and film projects for children, and the plans include a full spectrum of events on the river, with a ‘Mayflower’ and a range of other ships, old and new, visiting and available for charter.
-Many artistic and cultural events and performances have been written, including a Musical Play ‘Safe Haven’ telling the story of the Pilgrims.
+A dedicated team has created 3 new historic Mayflower 1620 related trails in the town, incorporating a sculpture of a Pilgrim figure on which local schoolchildren have helped, and an educational book with Mayflower stories written by local schoolchildren.”

 Click here for more information on other DM400 projects.